nicholaswmin/automap/README.md

 // saved!
 ```

-then to fetch it back:
+and to fetch it back:

 ```js
 const building = await repo.fetch('kensington')